ryanhoo/ryanhoo/README.md

 - ⚡ Fun fact: ...
 -->

-My name is Ryan and I am an Android software engineer with great passion on Flutter.
+My name is Ryan and I am a full stack software engineer with great passion on Flutter.

 - 🔭 I’m currently working on [Wren](https://birders.cn/wren), a Flutter app for birders to view & listen to bird recordings.